Rakesh-Thampy/mayTheForceWithYou/README.md

-# Star Wars Assigment
+# Star Wars App
-This repository is build as an assignment for interview process at UrbanPiper.
-It helps the users to search their favourite characters of Star Wars Universe.
+The app helps the users to search their favourite characters of Star Wars Universe.

 ## Usage